nexpy/nexpy/doc/source/pythonshell.rst

              the HDF5 file.
 These use a special object dtype defined by h5py (see the `h5py documentation
              <http://docs.h5py.org/en/latest/special.html#variable-length-strings>`_).
-             As of v0.3.0, if you wish to store fixed length strings, specify a dtype of kind 'S', *e.g.*, 'S10' when creating the NXfield.
-Any dtype of kind 'U' (for unicode string in Python 3), will be automatically converted to the variable-length string dtype since HDF5 cannot convert them.
+             If you wish to store fixed length strings, specify a dtype of kind 'S', *e.g.*, 'S10' when creating the NXfield.

 .. warning:: If you wish to store an array of strings containing Unicode
              characters as fixed-length strings, convert them to byte strings